Commensurating actions of birational groups and groups of pseudo-automorphisms: Open problems

 \begin{que} Let $\Gamma$ be a group with Property {\FW}.
 Is every birational action of $\Gamma$ regularizable ?
 Here regularizable is defined in the same way as pseudo-regularizable, but assuming that the action on $\U$ is by automorphisms (instead of pseudo-automorphisms). \end{que}

-A particular case is given by Calabi-Yau varieties, in the strict sense of a simply connected complex projective manifold $X$ with trivial canonical bundle and $h^{k,0}(X)=0$ for $0< k<\dim(X)$.
-For such a variety the group $\Bir(X)$ coincides with $\Psaut(X)$.
-One can then ask (1) whether every infinite subgroup $\Gamma$ of $\Psaut(X)$ with property {\FW} is regularizable on some birational model $Y$ of $X$ (without restricting the action to a dense open subset), and (2) what are the possibilities for such a group~$\Gamma$.
+A particular case is given by Calabi-Yau varieties (simply connected complex projective manifolds $X$ with trivial canonical bundle and $h^{k,0}(X)=0$ for $0< k<\dim(X)$).
+For such a variety, $\Bir(X)$ coincides with $\Psaut(X)$.
+One can then ask (1) whether every subgroup $\Gamma$ of $\Psaut(X)$ with property {\FW} is regularizable on some birational model $Y$ of $X$ (without restricting the action to a dense open subset), and (2) what are the possibilities for such a group~$\Gamma$.